 WUF10 was an opportunity to kickstart the Decade of Action, opening a window of opportunity for the sustainable urban development agenda and achievement of the Sustainable Development Goals.
-As stressed by Ms. Maimunah Mohd.
-Sharif, Executive Director of UN-Habitat, in her opening speech:
+Her opening speech:

 The WUF is not a legislative forum but a unique space where governments meet stakeholders.
 What I hope to see from the tenth session is a set of Abu Dhabi Declared Actions: commitments that we will make on a voluntary basis as individuals, communities, cities and countries, and even at local, regional and global levels, that help mark this Decade of Action to accomplish the SDGs by 2030.